grafana/metrictank/docs/http-api.md

 * to/until : see [timespec format](#tspec)(default: now) (inclusive)
 * format: json, msgp, pickle, or msgpack (default: json). (note: msgp and msgpack are similar, but msgpack is for use with graphite)
 * meta: use 'meta=true' to enable metadata in response (see below).
 * process: all, stable, none (default: stable).
-Controls metrictank's eagerness of fulfilling the request with its built-in processing functions
+Controls Grafana Metrictank's eagerness of fulfilling the request with its built-in processing functions
   (as opposed to proxying to the fallback graphite).
   - all: process request without fallback if we have all the needed functions, even if they are marked unstable (under development)
   - stable: process request without fallback if we have all the needed functions and they are marked as stable.
   - none: always defer to graphite for processing.

-  If metrictank doesn't have a requested function, it always proxies to graphite, irrespective of this setting.
+  If Grafana Metrictank doesn't have a requested function, it always proxies to graphite, irrespective of this setting.
 * optimizations: can override http.pre-normalization and http.mdp-optimization options. empty (default) : no override. either "none" to force no optimizations, or a csv list with either of both of "pn", "mdp" to enable those options.

 Data queried for must be stored under the given org or be public data (see [multi-tenancy](https://github.com/grafana/metrictank/blob/master/docs/multi-tenancy.md))